 Now I’ve got a fancy new Dylos DC1700 battery-power particle counter!
 Now I can easily take measurements indoors and outdoors.
 Here’s what it looks like:

 I took it to Shanghai and tested 14 times in 11 locations on August 27-29.
 While I was there, the AQI averaged 158 (70 micrograms).
 I tested mostly around the French Concession, although I also made it out to Fudan University.
 None of the locations used air purifiers.

 I tested in any type of place I could, and I mean any place.
 Here’s what I recorded in a public bathroom stall:

-I focused on the smaller 0.5 micron particles (which are highly correlated with government PM 2.5 readings).
+I focused on the smaller 0.5 micron particles (which are highly correlated with the government’s PM 2.5 readings).
 Across the 14 samples, here’s what I found.
-The red line represents how many particles were in outdoor air.
+The red line represents paticles in the outdoor air.